Strivacity/sdk-mobile-android/README.md

   - Be sure to set the `ANDROID_HOME` environment variable
 - [Android Command-line tools](https://developer.android.com/studio#command-line-tools-only)
   - Be sure to install at the correct location so binaries are located at `$ANDROID_HOME/cmdline-tools/<VERSION>/bin/`
+  - Please note, the command-line tools include the `sdkmanager` binary, which is used during the build.
+Before building, you must accept the sdkmanager licenses by invoking `sdkmanager --licenses`.
 - npm